 We are transitioning into a new decade, individually and collectively.

 And guess what, transitions can be tough.
 Especially when a transition is paired with a yearning for radical change.
+That is why holistic wellness is the way to go.

 As we enter the 20’s of the 21st century, it is inevitable to reflect on the 20’s of the 20th century.
 Patterns give us both stability and predictability.
 Reflecting on lessons and patterns from the past gives us informed insight on what’s to come.